AyoubCoding21/ElectroBench/README.md

 **Rim** : Rim is a lighting effect that gives glow to an object.

+**Rendering**

+The project renders a teapot, then uses shaders to apply the effects on it, with the help of some attributes mentionned in the main.cxx file.

 **Connection bettween shaders**

 The vertex and fragment shaders in ElectroBench (*v1.1+*) uses a bi-directionnal connection made possible by the use of varying variables.